shadrach-se/shadrach-se/README.md

 - 👋 Hello World!
 I’m Shadrach and I'm a Computer Science Student.
-- 👀 I solve problems in NodeJs, Python and Java.
+- 👀 I solve problems in NodeJs, Python and PHP.
 - 📫 You can reach me on my mail

 <!---